graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## POST

-A GraphQL POST request instructs the server to perform a query or mutation operation.
+A GraphQL POST request instructs the server to perform a query, mutation or subscription operation.
 A GraphQL POST request MUST have a body which contains values of the request parameters encoded according to the value of `Content-Type` header of the request.

 A client MUST include a `Content-Type` with a POST request.